Exercises to Avoid During Pregnancy That Can Harm You & Your Baby

 This ensures that any physical activity you engage in contributes positively to your pregnancy journey.

-Safe Alternatives to Help You Stay Fit and Healthy
+Safe Alternatives to Stay Fit

 So now is the time for you to find safe alternatives for exercise during the first trimester as it is important for the health of both you and baby.
 Low-impact activities such as prenatal yoga, swimming, and walking are excellent choices.
-These activities offer cardiovascular benefits without the high risk associated with more intense or contact-heavy exercises.

 Strength training when pregnant can also be beneficial, as long as you perform each exercise with proper guidance and with lighter weights.
 The focus should be on maintaining fitness rather than pushing the limits.
-Always remember to listen to your body and consult with healthcare providers to tailor an exercise plan that is safe for your unique pregnancy.

 Takeaway